ViratiAkiraNandhanReddy/--deprecated.Bank-With-High-Functionalities/README.md

-# Bank With Python(GUI)
+# Bank-With-High-Functionalities 🏦

 ## Project Info
-Name: Bank With Python(GUI)\
+Name: Bank With Python(GUI)
-Purpose: To Create A Bank Management System Using Python and Tkinter\
+Purpose: To Create A Bank Management System Using Python and Tkinter
-Author: Virati Akira Nandhan Reddy\
+Author: Virati Akira Nandhan Reddy
 Email:viratiaki29@gmail.com

 This Is A Simple Python Project That Uses Tkinter Module To Create A Bank Application.
 It Is A GUI Based Project.
 The Main Objectives Are As Follows: